 Recently a friend and I were discussing that awful moment where you sneakily toss a kid’s artwork into the trash, hoping they don’t notice.
 When your child is obsessed with paper crafting like Turkey Burger, it can be difficult to manage the constant overflow of paper scraps!
-My buddy was asking about a kids’ artwork solution, which happens to be a favorite topic of mine.
+My buddy was asking how to display kids art and then maintain an organized storage system, which happens to be a favorite topic of mine.

 Over time, I’ve created a system that makes my little artist feel proud of her work, but keeps me from feeling like I’m drowning in disorganized papers.
 I never have to worry that I’ll misplace the favorite items, and I’ve got a method to ensure that we can all enjoy the hilarious and lovable pieces for years to come.

 Step 1: Choose the best place in your home to display kids art.

 My favorite place to display art is along the huge glass sliding windows at the back of our living room.
 Does it look like I run a daycare?
 Yes, it does.
 But I figure this is a short period in my life, so it’s probably not the best time to concern myself with having a designer home.
 That’s not realistic.

 The reason I love this space so much is that it’s at the center of our family home and in a public area.
 Turkey Burger is proud when her art makes it to the living room doors.

 A similar solution is the fridge, but of course, you’ll run out of space quickly.
 Do you have a window that looks into the backyard?
 Can you manage to leave the blinds up?

 Some people purchase those frames that can be easily swapped out with kids’ artwork.
 But they’re a very expensive kids’ artwork solution, and they don’t feature very many pieces at once.
 Plus you have to keep swapping them out, which is kinda lame.

 Whatever place you choose, remember that public is best.
 Think outside the box, and remember that it’s only a short time.